The United Nations (UN) is an international organisation founded in 1945.

 Observing the UN’s IDPwD

-- Observance of the Day provides opportunities for participation by all stakeholders – Governments, the UN system, civil society and organizations of persons with disabilities – to focus on issues related to the inclusion of persons with disabilities in development, both as beneficiaries and agents.
+- Observance of the Day provides opportunities for participation by all stakeholders – Governments, the UN system, civil society and organizations of persons with disability – to focus on issues related to the inclusion of persons with disability in development, both as beneficiaries and agents.

-- Hold forums, public discussions and information campaigns to help find innovative ways and means by which persons with disabilities and their families can be further integrated into their societies and development plans.
+- Hold forums, public discussions and information campaigns to help find innovative ways and means by which persons with disability and their families can be further integrated into their societies and development plans.

-- Plan and organise performances everywhere to showcase – and celebrate – the contributions made by persons with disabilities as agents of change and development in the communities in which they live.
+- Plan and organise performances everywhere to showcase – and celebrate – the contributions made by persons with disability as agents of change and development in the communities in which they live.